 Empower has a three-strike rule with progressive consequences if a learner violates terms of the Learner Contract signed upon enrollment:

 1. The first violation of the Learner Contract will result in the learner being removed from Empower until a re-entry meeting can be scheduled with the parent/guardian and Empower staff to review the action/behavior and develop solutions to prevent the behavior from recurring.
 If the violation is drug, alcohol, weapons, or tobacco related learners will be required to attend the New Direction program.
 Once this meeting has taken place, the learner is immediately reinstated into the Empower classroom.

 2. If there is a second violation of the Learner Contract, the learner will be removed from Empower until another re-entry meeting can be scheduled with the parent/guardian and Empower staff to review the action/behavior and develop solutions to prevent the behavior from recurring.
 As a result of a second violation, the learner will not be allowed to re-enter Empower classroom until the start of the next academic semester.

-*To gain reentry during existing academic semester, learners may voluntarily accept a 4 day placement at New Direction.
-After completion of the New Direction program learners will be allowed to reenter Empower.
+*To gain reentry during the existing academic semester, learners may voluntarily accept a 4 day placement at New Direction.
+After successful completion of the New Direction program learners will be allowed to reenter Empower.
 This option will only be offered one time.

 3. If there is a third violation of the Learner Contract, the learner will no longer be allowed to participate in the Empower program for the remainder of the academic school year.